 - 2 to 3 tablespoons oil for pan frying the kabab, add as required

 - Boil water and then switch off the flame.
 Keep rinsed spinach in hot water for 2 minutes.
-Remove and keep the leaves in cold water for 1 minute.
+Remove with a help of tongs and keep the leaves in cold water for 1 minute.

 - Finely chop the spinach and keep aside.

 - Roast besan (gram flour) in a small pan till it becomes aromatic and changes its color.
 Don’t over roast or darken the gram flour.

 - Steam or boil the potatoes and peas in a pressure cooker or pan (pressure cooker details mentioned above in the step wise pics).

 - Crush chopped ginger and green chillies in a mortar-pestle to a paste.

 Making hara bhara kabab

 - In a bowl take the chopped spinach.
 Grate the boiled potatoes in the bowl.
 Add the peas and green-chili paste.

 - Mash the kabab mixture with a potato masher or with a wooden spoon.

 - Add all the dry spice powders, roasted gram flour and salt.
 Mix the kabab mixture very well.